hellovertex/PokerRL/README.md

+# Fork From Eric Steinbergers PokerRL env

-# Added Custom Environment Wrappers and an observation vectorizer to Eric Steinbergers Env (see Original README below)
+I added Custom Environment Wrappers and an observation vectorizer to Eric Steinbergers Env:
-I added an Action History Wrapper and an AugmentationObservationWrapper that uses a custom vectorizer to generate observations that include the action history and other things.
+ - Action History Wrapper
+ - AugmentationObservationWrapper that uses a
+ - custom vectorizer to generate observations that include the action history and other things.

-# ------------------------ Original README from Eric Steinberger -----------------------------
+# *Original README from Eric Steinberger below:*
 # PokerRL

 Framework for Multi-Agent Deep Reinforcement Learning in Poker games.